-Kerala Village Fair or ‘Gramam’ as it’s known among the locals of Kovalam, is a 10-day cultural festival-cum-fair that recreates the old vibes of village life with old school homes, handicrafts, ethnic clothes, ancient delicacies, folk music, and dance.
+Kerala Village Fair or ‘Gramam’ as it’s known among the locals of Kovalam is a 10-day cultural festival-cum-fair that recreates the old vibes of village life with old school homes, handicrafts, ethnic clothes, ancient delicacies, folk music and dance.
 This annual fair is organized at the globally popular Kovalam Beach that augments the entire ambiance with its enthusiastic waves.
-Besides being a marvellous reminiscent of age-old traditions, the fair is also an opportunity for the young ones to know all about the lifestyle and culture of their ancestors and take the legacy ahead.
+Besides being a marvellous reminiscent of age-old traditions, the fair is also an opportunity for the younger generation to know all about the lifestyle and culture of their ancestors and take the legacy ahead.

-1. Nalukettu.
-Nalukettu refers to the quadrangular-shaped traditional homes adorned with luxurious amenities and an open courtyard at the center wherein the most influential and the richest people usually belonging to the ‘upper-class’ used to reside.
+Nalukettu refers to the quadrangular-shaped traditional homes adorned with luxurious amenities and an open courtyard at the center wherein the most influential and the richest people belonging to the ‘upper-class’ reside.
 During the fair, local artisans recreate Nalukettu homes by Kovalam Beach with wood and other natural materials.
-These homes are further embellished with old school furniture, paintings, ethnic jewelry, and musical instruments for the locals and tourists to adore and experience.
+These homes are further embellished with old school furniture, paintings, ethnic jewelry, and musical instruments for the locals and tourists to grab the unique experience.

-2. Chayakada.
 Chayakadda refers to old village tea shops.
 During the fair, a model of those teashops is created that prepares authentic delicacies of this region.
-You can relish the local tea, coconuts, coastal delicacies like Prawn Curry, Kadala curry, Kappa Meen Curry, Pazhampori, and so much more, prepared in true Keralite style.
+You can relish the local tea, coconuts and coastal delicacies like Prawn curry, Kadala curry, Kappa Meen curry, Pazhampori etc that are prepared in true Keralite style.

-4. Old Dance Forms.
-Dance and music are an innate part of any culture, and the Kerala Village Fair offers a glimpse of the same.
+Dance and music are an intricate part of any culture and Kerala Village Fair offers a glimpse of the same.
 Many local and renowned artists of Kovalam depict folk stories, folk music, folk dance, and other art forms in a creative rendition through their performances.
-Art forms like Mohiniyattam, Theyyam, Panchavadyam, Oppana, Kalarippayattu, Kummattikkali, and more are performed at the fair.
+Art forms like Mohiniyattam, Theyyam, Panchavadyam, Oppana, Kalaripayattu, Kummattikali etc are the major highlights of the fair.